JonasGredig/codingchallenge/README.md

 ### Add Database Server
 At the moment the data is stored in an in-memory H2 database.
 This should be improved by changing this database to a dedicated system.

+### Use Lombok
+Use Lombok to reduce boilerplate code.